rishit836/Chatbot/README.md

+##I was trying to learning Python Chatbot so i got a lot of help from this python repostory make sure to check out the owner :)##
 # Chatbot

 Chatbot implementation using Cornell Movie Dialogs Dataset in PyTorch.The bot can converse with the user and can answer the questions asked though it doesn't pass the [Turing Test](https://en.wikipedia.org/wiki/Turing_test).

 It is bulit using Sequence to Sequence architecture with Attention Mechanism.